Victorian Railways PL type carriage: 25MT/1BCPL

-In 1940 the buffers and hook-couplings were restored, and the car recoded to 1BCPL.
-As 1BCPL the car was primarily used on trains to White City, with the van section being used for greyhounds.
-In the 1950s the van was reallocated to Warrnambool, for use on the local mixed trains running to Dennington and for employees at the Nestle's plant there.
+In 1940, the buffers and hook-couplings were restored, and the car recoded to 1BCPL.
+As 1BCPL, the car was primarily used on trains to White City, with the van section being used for greyhounds.
+In the 1950s, the van was reallocated to Warrnambool, for use on the local mixed trains running to Dennington for employees at the Nestle's plant there.
 End vestibules are thought to have been fitted to 1BCPL in the mid 1950s, around the same time as the rest of the PL fleet.

 BPL cars

 The number group was eventually 1 - 126, including conversions from the first class cars.

-The carriages, which were affectionately known as "Bouncing Passenger Lounges," were removed from service by the early 1980s.
+The BPL carriages, which were affectionately known as "Bouncing Passenger Lounges," had been removed from service by the early 1980s.

 Original cars

 An initial fleet of fifty-five BPL carriages were built between 1919 and 1921, identical in design to the swing-door design used with 27APL.

-Shortly following the completion of those cars, the flaw of the first-class sliding door design was realised and those carriages were reclassed as BPL 56 through 87, allowing new cars to be built as first-class swing door types.
-These conversions ran from 1923.
+Shortly following the completion of those cars, the flaw of the first-class sliding door design was recognised and those carriages were reclassed as BPL 56 to 87, allowing new cars to be built as first-class swing door types.
+Those conversions ran from 1923.

-Carriages 28BPL and 47BPL were destroyed in a fire in 1925 at Warrnambool.
+Carriages 28BPL and 47BPL were destroyed in a fire at Warrnambool in 1925.

-In 1932/33 additional second-class capacity was required, and so fifteen randomly selected APL (swing-door) carriages were reclassed to BPL, taking numbers 28, 47 and 88-100BPL.
-This is why some sources erroneously indicate 28BPL and 47BPL as being rebuilt.
+In 1932 and 1933, additional second-class capacity was required, so fifteen randomly selected APL swing-door carriages were reclassed to BPL, taking numbers 28, 47 and 88-100 BPL.
+That is why some sources erroneously indicate that 28BPL and 47BPL were being rebuilt.

-As noted below, twelve BPL carriages were allocated to special duties in the period 1939-1961.
+As noted below, twelve BPL carriages were allocated to special duties in the period 1939 to 1961.

 Separate to those, the fifteen APL-to-BPL conversions were shifted back to the APL fleet in three batches, recovering their original APL fleet numbers in 9, 16, 49APL in 1949-50; 48, 5, 7, 8, 50, 6, 10 and 15APL in 1952-54 and 3, 13, 53 and 11APL in 1958-1960.

 Additionally 49BPL was scrapped in 1953 following damage at Tynong.
 This latter scrapping is recorded as 14 August 1953, the same date that 25APL was scrapped following damage at Moriac.